 On the figure-ground relationship between the real and the irreal.

-Today marks the 107th birthday of French existentialist philosopher, novelist, and political activist Jean-Paul Sartre.
-Though he remains best-known for shaping much of 20th-century sociology, political ideology, and critical theory, some of his most interesting work deals with the imagination.
+Though French existentialist philosopher, novelist, and political activist Jean-Paul Sartre remains best-known for shaping much of 20th-century sociology, political ideology, and critical theory, some of his most interesting work deals with the imagination.
 In The Imaginary: A Phenomenological Psychology of the Imagination (public library), originally published in 1940, he examines the concepts of nothingness and freedom to argue that, contrary to popular conceptions of imagining as a kind of internal perception, the two stand in stark contrast — perception is incomplete (you only see one side of a chair, the rest obscured from that point of view) whereas the imaginary is complete (when you imagine a chair, it arrives whole, known from all directions).
 What enables the imagination is consciousness and the totality of our experience — everything we know, everything we’ve seen and heard and read, everything we’ve accumulated in the course of being fully awake to the world.
 The imagination, in other words, is a combinatorial phenomenon — something artists, designers, writers, and scientists understand.

 This particular excerpt crystallizes this “being-in-the-world-ness” as the necessary condition for the imagination: